-A company must record the cash flow coming in and out of the company have to be recorded in some way.
-So, is unearned revenue a liability?
-The unearned revenue in the company’s balance sheet is usually treated as a current liability and is expected to be moved to earned revenues during the relevant reporting period.
-Only when the company fulfills its obligations, and unearned revenues move to revenues, they can be included in the income statement.
-Otherwise, unearned revenues cannot be included under revenues in the income statement.
+A company must record the cash flow coming in and out of its business.
+The unearned revenue on the company’s balance sheet is usually treated as a current liability.
+The business should move relevant portions of unearned revenue to earned revenues during a specific reporting period.
+Only when the company has fulfilled the entirety of its obligations, and has moved unearned revenues to revenues, can that money be included in the income statement.

-Companies prefer unearned revenues in the form of cash because this way, they can be sure that the buyer is committed to purchasing goods or services from them.
-Thus, when unearned revenues are recorded the cash account under the assets is debited, and the unearned income account for liabilities is credited.
+Companies prefer unearned revenues in the form of cash, as they can be sure that the customer is committed to purchasing their goods or services.
+Thus, when a business records its unearned income, the cash account for assets is debited, and the unearned income account for liabilities is credited.
 Both accounts increase as a result.

-However, there might be cases when the company is unable to perform the necessary actions to deliver the goods or services to its customers.
-In this case, customers are refunded their money, and the unearned revenue account decreases.
+However, there might be cases when the company is unable to deliver the goods or services.
+In this case, customers receive a refund, and the unearned revenue account decreases.

-In most cases, the company can use the money that customers paid in advance to cover any expenses associated with fulfillment of obligations on their part, making it much easier for businesses to ensure that their customers are satisfied and get what they paid for.
-It should be noted that unearned revenue can include only a partial payment for the services or goods that the company will provide to secure the agreement with at least some of the money paid upfront.
+In most cases, the company can use the money that customers have paid in advance to fulfill their obligations and cover any related expenses.
+It should be noted that unearned revenue can include a partial payment made to secure an agreement for future goods or services.

 Unearned Revenue Benefits

-Real estate and insurance companies have the most unearned revenue because these companies require their client to pay in advance and only after making the payment, the clients can get access to the rented property or get the insurance to cover the incident.
-The benefit of receiving unearned revenue for the companies is a significant cash income that they can use to provide those services and goods.
-This means that they do not need to have considerable capital before being able to sell something to the buyers.
+Real estate and insurance companies typically have the most unearned revenue, because they require their clients to pay upfront.
+Only after making the payment do clients gain access to the property or receive the necessary insurance.
+The benefit of receiving unearned revenue is a significant cash income that can be used to provide the promised services and goods.
+This means that the company does not need to have considerable upfront capital.